eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.1.4 Other trust relations

 Besides the trust relationships described in this chapter, other trust relations are established as well.
-For instance, Users, PID Providers and Attestation Providers, and Relying Parties trust certification bodies and Trusted List Providers.
+For instance, Users, PID Providers, Attestation Providers, and Relying Parties trust certification bodies and Trusted List Providers.
 This trust is primarily rooted in authority and in procedural measures, such as public oversight, published security and operational policies, and audits, rather than in technical measures.
-To verify that parties are indeed interacting with a trusted authority, standard technical measures suitable for the context will need to be used.
+To verify that parties are indeed interacting with a trusted authority, standard technical measures suitable for the context will be used.

 ### 6.2 Trust throughout a Wallet Solution lifecycle